 The idea that life has its ups and down is nothing new.
-We each have our own analogy about life…mine relating it to a roller coaster.
+We each have our own analogy about life…mine relates it to a roller coaster.
 Excitement, then fear JUST before you jump on.
-Then there’s the silent moment when you’re not sure if you want scream from excitement, or if screaming is the fear lethargically leaving your body.
+Then there’s the silent moment when you’re not sure if you want to scream from excitement, or if screaming is the fear lethargically leaving your body.
 Either way, the energy is out.
 Then you’re left with the jitters as you do your best to fix your hair and exit the ride.

 Was the ride enjoyable?
 Yes.
 No. Maybe?
 Sorry, I was too busy screaming.

 I spent 12 years as a single mother and I can relate SO much to the roller coaster analogy.
 Each situation presenting a new ride option, unviewable upon entry.